-10. Please briefly describe how the project will achieve the claimed benefits.

-The W-Well site is currently not being used by the District due to water quality issues.
+- 10. Please briefly describe how the project will achieve the claimed benefits. - The W-Well site is currently not being used by the District due to water quality issues.
 W-Well site produces a significant amount of water and upgraded improvements needed to reduce water contaminants and improve water treatment onsite have been identified by District staff and consulants.
 District staff will be able to construct and install well site improvements if funding is secured.
-Once project is complete the District will have more public water available to meet growing demands and the District will have more well water available that can help offset the diversion of surface water to achieve ecosystem benefits for Telegraph Creek.
-The District is fully capable of managing project grant funds and completing project as identified in a timley and safe manner.

-11. Briefly describe how the community/area benefiting from this project is being impacted by the current drought.
+Once the project is complete, the District will have more public water available to meet growing demands and the District will have more well water available that can help offset the diversion of surface water to achieve ecosystem benefits for Telegraph Creek.
+The District is fully capable of managing project grant funds and completing project as identified in a timley and safe manner. - 11.
+Briefly describe how the community/area benefiting from this project is being impacted by the current drought.

-Telegraph Creek the primary water diversion source for the District has lower flow rates for a longer period of time during the dry season compared to past years.
+The District's service area experienced Severe Drought conditions during the most recent drought.
+Telegraph Creek, the primary water diversion source for the District, is experiencing below average flow rates for a longer period of time during the dry season.
 Extended lower flow rates during the dry season impact water availability for pumping from Telegraph Creek.
-Mandatory water use restrictions were not implemented but only due to October rains.
+The Board of Directors of Resort Improvement District No.1 declared a drought emergency in 2021 (see enclosed resolution).
+Mandatory water use restrictions were not implemented but only due to October rains that helped from both a surface water level and customer demand perspective.
 Drought impacts increase operational costs and impacts Shelter Cove's severely economically disadvantaged population.

 12. How will this project alleviate the impacts described in your answer to Question 11?

-By providing immediate relief to the District declared drought emergency by increasing water availability through constructing/installing new improvements where past District improvements have already been made to increase the public water supply.
+This project will provide immediate relief to the District-declared drought emergency by increasing water availability through constructing/installing new improvements where past District improvements have already been made to increase the public water supply.
 Estimated increase to water supply is up to 80,000 gallons per day.

 Please complete the following budget table for the project.
 (Identify funding sources in Question 15)

-BUDGET CATEGORY Grant Amount All Other Cost Total Cost (a) Project Administration 0 4,000 4,000 (b) Land Purchase / Easement (c) Planning / Design / Engineering / Environmental Documentation 10,000 10,000 (d) Construction / Implementation 85,000 35,000 120,000 TOTAL COSTS 95,000 39,000 134,000
+BUDGET CATEGORY Grant Amount All Other Cost Total Cost (a) Project Administration 0 4,000 4,000 (b) Land Purchase / Easement (c) Planning / Design / Engineering / Environmental 10,000 10,000

+Documentation

+(d) Construction / Implementation 85,000 35,000 120,000

+TOTAL COSTS 95,000 39,000 134,000